sh184roman/sh184roman-Assessing-Service-Quality-and-Its-Influence-on-Customer-Satisfaction-in-a-SaaS-Context/README.md

-# Assessing Service Quality and Its Influence on Customer Satisfaction in a SaaS Context of Pragati IT Solution, Nepal
+# Assessing Service Quality and Its Influence on Customer Satisfaction in a SaaS Context: a Case Study of Pragati IT Solution, Nepal

 ### Roman Shrestha